 What's not included ?

-Parking for your vehicle throughout the holiday : to pay directly
+Parking for your vehicle throughout the holiday : private parking to pay directly at the hotel or public parking in the street

 Beverage and extra